 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.

-The largest concentration of expenses is in instructional related functions which accounted for 84% of total expenditures.
+The largest concentration of expenses are for instructional related expenses, which accounted for 77% of total expenditures.